(Last Updated On: August 28, 2018)

 Our mindset is what is responsible for our current financial status in life.
 I am assuming that we all embrace change for the better, so if you do, let’s change our stinking mindset.
 It betrays us and robs us of exceptional living.
 Why not spend the rest of your life making the most it and being the best that you can be.
 We have to guard our minds, what we think, we become.

 Proverbs 4:22-24 For they are life to those who find them And health to all their body.
 Watch over your heart with all diligence, For from it flow the springs of life.
 Put away from you a deceitful mouth And put devious speech far from you.…

 I Must Choose Between a Victim or Creator Mindset.
 I Am What I Believe

 If we believe that chance or bad luck is responsible, then our chance of failure is increased or multiplied by the infinite possibilities of failure that exist.
 Why add all of that extra mess to our lives, Click To Tweetall on our own?
 There is more than enough negative in our lives already.
 Why live with that additional increase in negativity and potential failure?
 We must escape from all that trash now, today!
 Speak life!

 Let’s look at the following question and its answer:

-Q. Is everything expensive or I just can’t afford it?
+- Is everything expensive or is it just that I can’t afford it?

 Ans.
 We can’t afford something because we did not properly prepare for our current needs or “wants,” not necessarily because it’s expensive.